phongduong/my-portfolio/data/posts/copy-event.md

 });
 ```

 Before starting, you cancel the event's default action.
+Else, the event will use the original selected text.
 Because you will modify the selected text and set it back to the clipboard.
-If you don't cancel, the event will use the original selected text.

 You retrieve the selected text from `getSelection()` method of the `document`.